 A development qualifies as HOP when in compliance with all applicable Federal, State and Local laws, regulations and rules.
 Section 2200.00 of Brookline's zoning ordinance references some specific statutes, rules and requirements.
 The Fair Housing Amendments Act of 1988, 42 U.S.C.

-3607(b)(2), as amended, including the Housing for Older Persons Act (HOPA) of 1995, supports the Town of Brookline's requirement that restrictions shall be established in legal covenant and approved by Town Counsel, which restricts the occupancy of units within a development specifically designed for older persons as defined in RSA 354-A:15 II, where units are intended for, and solely occupied by, persons 62 years of age and older.
+3607(b)(2), as amended, including the Housing for Older Persons Act (HOPA) of 1995, supports the Town of Brookline's requirement that restrictions shall be established in legal covenant and approved by Town Counsel, which restricts the occupancy of units within a development specifically designed for older persons as defined in RSA 354-A:15 III, where units are intended for, and occupied by at least one person 55 years of age or older per unit.
 Housing for Older Person developments must meet all the standards of this ordinance as described herein.
 HOP is an Open Space/Cluster development and is an Innovative Land Use Control as set forth in RSA 674:21, I,(f) and subject to additional requirements found in Brookline's zoning ordinance and site plan regulation.